DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 ### Reject an application

-Providers should reject applications for those they do not want to register for an NPQ.
+Providers should reject applications for those they do not want to enrol onto a course.
 Reasons to reject applications include (but are not limited to) the participant:

 * having been unsuccessful in their application process
 * not having secured funding